celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 stateless commitments to data rather than stateful transitions.
 This means that the protocol relies heavily on block validity rules.
-Notably, resource constrained light clients must be able to detect when these validity rules have not been followed in order to avoid making an honest majority assumption.
+Notably, resource constrained light clients must be able to detect when these validity rules have not been followed in order to avoid making an honest majority assumption on the consensus network.
 This has a significant impact on thier design.
 More information on how light clients verify block validity rules can be foud in the [Fraud Proofs](./fraud_proofs.md) spec.